Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ## Configure the Media Analytics extension

 {% hint style="info" %}
-If you update the Adobe Media Analytics for Audio and Video launch extension to v2.x in your ??? property, you update and use AEP SDK Media extension v2.0.0 and higher.
+If you update the Adobe Media Analytics for Audio and Video tag extension to v2.x in your mobile property, ensure you update and use AEP SDK Media extension v2.0.0 and higher.
 {% endhint %}

 ![Adobe Media Analytics Extension Configuration](../../.gitbook/assets/ext-ma-configuration.png)